angshuman/adt-match/README.md

 Azure Digital Twins has recently announced support for Variable Hop Queries.
 This is done through introducing a new MATCH keyword in the [Query Language](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-query-language).
 This project explores various features of this type of queries through sample code.

 ## Why
 In a Digital Twins representation of a complex system, it is often interesting to query nodes at a variable distance from each other.
 The data modelling could be such that the nodes of interest can be connected with different number of hops.
-In addition to this a query may have to look at both directions to find the results. `MATCH` enables these business scenarios simpler to query.
+In addition to this a query may have to look at both directions to find the results. `MATCH` makes these business scenarios simpler to query.

 ## Setup